Viber has released a new unique feature - World Today Journal

 #Viber #released #unique #feature

+The new offering is a powerful tool for businesses across industries and is especially valuable for businesses that operate call centers

 Rakuten Viber, the country’s leading calling and messaging platform, announces the global launch of “Business Calls”, an option designed to improve communication between brands and their customers in the app.
-Companies can create a new communication channel, allowing customers to make free international calls to their landline numbers directly through the platform – a unique service in the field of communication applications.
+Companies can create a new communication channel, allowing customers to make free international calls to their landline numbers directly through the platform – a unique service in the field of communication applications, writes Plovdiv24.bg.

 The new offering is a powerful tool for businesses across industries and is especially valuable for companies that operate call centers.
 In-app calls can be of various natures such as assistance with product enquiries, order tracking and after-sales service in the retail and supply sector.
 Banks can answer account enquiries, schedule appointments, manage transactions, offer financial advice and support, while pharmacies can help with prescription information, share information about branch schedules and provide advice on medicinal products.